 Sydney Fringe Festival

 The Sydney Fringe Festival is the largest independent arts festival in NSW annually hosting over 400 events across 21 postcodes during the 30-day festival.
-Everything from stand up and theatre, to cabaret and performance art.
+Everything from stand-up comedy and theatre, to cabaret and performance art.

 Where: Various locations including hubs in Newtown, Paddington and The Rocks